abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ## Day 2:
 ## Good floorplan vs bad floorplan and introduction to library cells

+#### Stages of floorplans:
+The placement of logical blocks, library cells, and pins on a silicon chip is known as chip floorplanning.
+It ensures that every module has been given the proper area and aspect ratio, that every pin of the module is connected to another module or the chip's edge, and that modules are placed so that they take up the least amount of space on a chip.

+1. **The height and width of core and die**
+- The core, which is located in the middle of the die, is where the logic blocks are put.
+The dimensions of each standard cell on the netlist determine the width and height.
+- **Utilization Factor** is defined as the ratio of area of occupancy by the netlist to total area of the core.
+Utilization factor in a realistic situation is between 0.5 and 0.6.
+Only this space is used for the netlist; the rest space is used for routing and more extra cells.
+- **Aspect Ratio** is defined as the ratio between height and the width of core.

+2. **Define location of Preplaced Cell**
+- These are complex logic blocks that are previously implemented but can be reused, such as memory, clock-gating cells, muxes, comparator, etc. Prior to placement and routing, the user-defined placement on the core must be completed (thus preplaced cells).
+This needs to be very well described because the automated place and route tools won't be able to touch or move these preplaced cells.

+3. **Surround preplaced cells with decoupling capacitors**
+4. **Power Planning**
+5. **Pin Placement**
+6. **Logical Cell Placement Blockage**

+### Placement Stage:

 ### Beginning with floorplan

 ### Lets do the Placement now